-The PR resolution report helps review closed PRs for key health indicators to support healthy work patterns and identify outliers.
+The PR resolution report helps review merged PRs for key health indicators to support healthy work patterns and identify outliers.
 Use PR resolution to filter for outliers.
 Use the distribution charts to identify the root cause of outliers in productivity.
-Additionally, you can view the time elapsed to close trends and first comment trends for PRs.
+Additionally, view the time elapsed to merge trends and first comment trends for PRs.

 With PR resolution, team leads, managers, and executives can:

 Understand a team's PR activity trends and use these patterns to support work trends.

 Identify normal patterns and outliers in the code review process.

 Track progress against collaboration targets.

 Time to merge